fantazaza/URL_Feature_Extraction/README.md

-# URL_Feature_Extraction
+# URL Feature Extraction
 URL Feature Extraction to create datasets for use in machine learning.
+Built for study and finishing projects.
+You can try to study further.

+## Install all library
+Install python and all the libraries and look up the names to see which ones are used.

+## How to use
+Run through file feature_extraction.py